KI7MT/wspr-analytics/scala/ConvertCsvParquet/README.md

 * Reads the Original CSV into a Spark DataFrame
 * Creates a Parquet file set
 * Performas a Query Count on Reporters ordered Descending
-* The parquest compression in set to the default 'snappy"
+* The Parquet compression is set to default => "snappy"

-If you re-run the script, you need to remove the previous directory beforehand as df.wite.parquet() will not overwrite existing data.
+If you re-run the script, you need to remove the previous directory beforehand as df.wite.parquet() will `not` overwrite existing data.

 ## Framework Requirements